ryan-mcclue/ryan-mcclue/src/knowledge.md

     (can actually search for product on ffcid.io)

 ## DFU
-Schedule slips, so decide features included in update in the field (even more so as time between sending to factory and in user hands is a few months for consumer products)
+A bootloader can also validate code.

-On board bootloader cannot be changed after leaving factory Code will be communicated to it and written to codespace If programming fails due to power outage, bootloader can retry Really only use on-board bootloader if multiple MCUs or bootloader is built into silicon for extremely resource constrained (multiple MCUs useful for low-power as can have large one mostly dormant until required?)
+Really only use on-board bootloader if built into silicon for extremely resource constrained.
-(or STM MCU and say a BLE MCU?)

-We want an custom bootloader:
-  * both bootloader and runtime code updated separately
-  * code can be validated
-  * 2x size of programmed code in flash

 Use CRC (hash is better) to ensure image sent is image recieved Also, sign so we know where it came from